Sven-J-Steinert/HighPrecisionLVDT/README.md

 # LVDT Hardware Connection

 The PCB has to be connected to the LVDT sensor and a computer to operate.
-The power and data transmission for the LVDT are
+The power and data transmission for the LVDT are provided by a micro-USB connection.

 | PCB Label | LVDT Cable | FUNCTION |
 | :---: | :---: | :---: |